CARRYING A CONCEALED HANDGUN WHILE INTOXICATED

 Virginia law creates an independent class 1 misdemeanor offense, punished by up to a year in jail and up to a $2,500 fine, for carrying a legally concealed handgun while under the influence of alcohol or drugs.

-Va Law 18.2-308.012 carves out an easy case for the government trying to prove this charge by allowing a conviction for a DUI under 18.2-388 or a Drunk in Public charge under 18.2-388 to serve as the basis for this accusation.
+Va Law 18.2-308.012 makes the government’s job easier by allowing a conviction for a DUI under 18.2-388 or a Drunk in Public charge under 18.2-388 to serve as the basis for the Carrying While Intoxicated charge.

 This law, however, does permit for a defendant to rebut or argue against the government in his or her defense, even in the face of a conviction for the DUI and Drunk in Public charges.

 Va Law § 18.2-308.012.
 Prohibited conduct – carryING a concealed handgun WHILE under the influence of alcohol or illegal drugs